 Anthony Joshua’s body transformation from a skinny Nigerian kid to a two-time heavyweight champion is incredible.

-ANTHONY JOSHUA is famous for his hulking, Adonis-like physique, but he wasn’t always blessed with such a physique.
+ANTHONY JOSHUA is known for his hulking, Adonis-like physique, but he wasn’t always blessed with such a muscular physique.

-Although it’s difficult to believe now, the former unified heavyweight champion was once just like any other skinny kid.
+Although it’s difficult to believe now, the former unified heavyweight champion was once a skinny kid.

 Photos of AJ as a 12-year-old at a Nigerian boarding school show how skinny he was before he started his athletic career.

-Joshua took up boxing in 2007 after years of athletic training, thanks to his cousin and fellow pro Ben Ileyemi.
+Joshua began boxing in 2007, thanks to his cousin and fellow professional Ben Ileyemi, after years of athletic training.

 And the rigorous strength and conditioning training he did in addition to his boxing had a significant impact on his physique.